Trusted by:

 Before clicking “Collect responses,” verify that the form captures all necessary information for the certificate.

 Check the form twice.
-These data will be used to generate the certificates and send the emails.
+These data will be used to auto generate certificate Microsoft Forms and send the emails.

 Take care of the form design.
 As a first interaction with your attendees, it will probably set the tone for the rest of the event.
 A good idea to use the form as an attendance form or for getting feedback at the end of the event.
 Thanks to that, you’ll be able to gather all the recipients' data needed without much effort.